architmeta/wafa-autoscrapper/README.md

-# WAFA News Scraper
+## WAFA News Scraper

 The auto-scraper pulls articles from the Palestine Authority mouthpiece [WAFA English website](https://english.wafa.ps) and add them into a CSV file.
 The objective of this tool is to provide journalists monitoring the ongoing genocide and the illegal occupation in Palestine by automatically annotates the headlines.
+The code has been gene rated using Perlexity AI and DeepSeek.
 ---

 ## Features